Crypt0Dave/API-RPC-Call-List/README.md

-Othila API Call List
+BTCT API Call List
 =====================================

-### Listing my Othila Addresses
+### Listing my BTCT Addresses

-Listing the Othila [address|addresses] in your wallet is easily done via `listreceivedbyaddress`.
+Listing the BTCT [address|addresses] in your wallet is easily done via `listreceivedbyaddress`.
 It normally lists only addresses which already have received transactions, however you can list all the addresses by setting the first argument to 0, and the second one to true.

 ### Full list